nicolashuberIT/flight-analyzer/docs/research/research-report.md

 #### Run 1 - Limit 100 & Step 5

-Run wan as executed for the following conditions:
+Run one was executed for the following conditions:

 - `OPTIMIZATION_LIMIT` = 100
 - `OPTIMIZATION_STEP` = 5